Image courtesy of Cynthia Fusillo (detail) ©️ 2020

 In addition, littered masks and gloves that go unnoticed can become environmental hazards.
 In fact, I often found gloves at the beach prior to the coronavirus crisis, and I am quite sure that it won’t be too long before even more start washing up.
 Out of respect for our essential workers, and for the sake of the natural environment, single-use masks and gloves must be discarded appropriately.
 Ultimately, we can all help keep the unsung heroes in our communities out of harms way, while also protecting our oceans and sea life.

-Elena Lomakin (California)
+Elena Lomakin (California, US)

 Half Moon Bay